-I have chosen Christine and Daniel to work with me in the MUSE program for the following reasons: 1) to make significant progress on this research I will need the help of two students as this research is labor intensive; 2) both of these projects will employ a similar approach so the students will be able to hold constructive discussions about their projects; 3) Christine is currently completing independent research in my laboratory, therefore she will be able to serve as a mentor to Daniel.
-She is remarkably independent and by summer she will be well versed in both the scientific literature and the techniques required to complete these projects; 4) Daniel has completed a full year of Genetics/Advanced Genetics laboratory and has experience in techniques that are similar to those that we employ in my laboratory.
+I have chosen Jenna and Aron to work with me in the MUSE program for the following reasons: 1) to make significant progress on this research I will need the help of two students as this research is labor intensive; 2) both of these projects will employ a similar approach so the students will be able to hold constructive discussions about their projects; 3) Jenna is currently completing voluntary research in my laboratory, therefore she will be able to serve as a mentor to Aron.
+She is very independent and by the summer I expect that she will be well versed in both the scientific literature and the techniques required to complete these projects; 4) I know Aron well as he was a student in two of my classes.
+In addition, Aron has gained a substantial amount of research experience during his first two years at TCNJ and has learned techniques applicable to my research); 5) both plan to carry out Independent Research with me in 2011/2012.

-Each student will be actively engaged in all aspects of his/her project under my direct supervision and guidance.
-In addition to research in the lab, I plan to meet with the students independently twice each week to discuss their results and to plan future experiments, and to hold weekly group meetings where Daniel and Christine will discuss their findings with each other.
-In addition, Dr. Killian (who is also applying for MUSE) and I plan to hold joint group meetings every two weeks so that our students may present their work in a more formal setting.
+Each student will be actively engaged in all aspects of her project under my direct supervision and guidance.
+In addition to research in the lab, I plan to meet with the students independently twice each week to discuss their results and to plan future experiments, and to hold weekly group meetings where Aron and Jenna will discuss their findings with each other.
+In addition, I plan to hold joint group meetings every two weeks with Dr. Norvell and Dr. Nayak (who are also applying for MUSE) so that our students may present their work in a more formal setting.
 Finally, the students will read and evaluate papers from the secondary and primary literature that are related to their individual projects in a "journal club" format.
-All of these planned activities will allow the students to learn to keep an organized laboratory notebook and develop the critical thinking and communication skills that are essential for a career in science.
+These planned activities will allow the students to learn to keep an organized laboratory notebook and develop the critical thinking and communication skills that are essential for a career in science.